As long as the people who matter most know the truth, I don’t care about the rest.

 My rating: ★★★★★

 As is the usual case with SJM’s books, this one felt like a whole epic saga in and of itself.
 Quite a mean feat to pull off everytime she releases a new book.
 It’s a pretty long read, but that did not matter because I found myself finishing it in less than a day anyway.
 It’s just that good that I was more than glad to forego precious sleep just to see the story through to the end.

-By now, I’ve read enough of SJM’s books to notice a certain parallelism between this series and the A Court of Thorns and Roses series.
+By now, I’ve read enough of SJM’s books to notice a certain parallelism between this series and the Throne of Glass series.
 Both feature a broken but strong female lead who becomes an infinitely stronger but darker version of herself to save the world/realm, a [misleading] prince of sorts to get her through the initial hurdles, then later another strong alpha male who butts heads with her then turns out to be The One for her.
 Guess who’s who here? 😉 That said, it’s the minutiae that distinguishes one series from the other and makes the each story shine distinctively.
 The worlds and characters are of vaguely similar nature, but differ vastly in their intricacies.

 Here in ACOMAF, we see Feyre struggling to come to terms with who she became (physically and otherwise) after the dark time she spent Under the Mountain.
 It is in the course of this struggle that her life takes a completely different turn, one she never expected nor initially cared for.
 But as the story deepens with each chapter, we see her becoming deepen as well as she tries to reconcile her new self with the new world opened up before her.